Jarmos-san/hugo-blog/README.md

 1. All the literary content available under [`./content/posts`](./content/posts) are licensed under the [CC0-1.0](./LICENSE) license.

 2. The repository also uses and/or contains software used to generate the static contents for the personal website.
-Following are the software used & their licensings T&Cs.
+Following are the software as well as other related tools used & their licensings T&Cs.

     | Software            | Licence T&Cs                                      |
     | ------------------- | ------------------------------------------------- |